 - The limit to the PMC under a contract account is defined by DEWA as part of the Conditions complementing the regulatory framework set by the Executive Council Resolution No. (46) of 2014 Concerning the Connections of the Generators of Electricity from Solar Energy to the Power Distribution System in the Emirate of Dubai". - 2.
-PV arrays for installation on buildings shall not have maximum voltages greater than 1,000 Vdc, as calculated at the minimum outdoor temperature of 0 °C. All the equipment (PV modules, inverter, and cables) shall withstand the maximum voltage of the array. - 3.
-Arrays with voltages which exceed the above mentioned value of 1,000 Vdc (but not exceeding 1,500 Vdc) may be allowed only for ground mounted solutions, canopies, urban design and any other solutions that does not involve the installation of PV modules, inverters or other related equipment on buildings.
-In any case, all the equipment must withstand the maximum voltage reached for the system, as calculated at the minimum outdoor temperature of 0 °C. - 4.
+PV arrays for installation on buildings shall not have maximum voltages greater than 1,000 Vdc, as calculated at the minimum outdoor temperature of 0 °C. PV arrays for installation on private villas shall not have maximum voltages greater than 600 Vdc, as calculated at the minimum outdoor temperature of 0 °C. All the equipment (PV modules, inverter, and cables) shall withstand the maximum voltage of the array. - 3.
+Arrays with voltages which exceed the above mentioned value of 1,000 Vdc (but not exceeding 1,500 Vdc) may be allowed only for canopies, urban design and any other solutions that do not involve the installation of PV modules, inverters or other related equipment on buildings.
+In any case, all the equipment must withstand the maximum voltage reached for the system, as calculated at the minimum outdoor temperature of 0°C. - 4.
 The inverters shall be provided with an IP65 enclosure for outdoor application and IP54 enclosure for indoor application.
 In this latter case, lower protection grades shall only be permitted if the characteristics of the room will be properly conceived to protect the equipment.
-The inverter shall be able to withstand the maximum temperatures with effective heating dispersion and with a power derating smaller than or equal to 25 % of its rated power as determined for an ambient temperature of 50 °C at the DC design voltage.
+The inverter shall be able to withstand the maximum temperatures with effective heating dispersion and with a power derating smaller than or equal to 25% of its rated power as determined for an ambient temperature of 50°C at the DC design voltage.
 This temperature is to be considered the maximum outdoor value at which all equipment, apparatus, materials and accessories used in electrical installations must be capable of operating with satisfactory performance in the climatic conditions of the Emirate of Dubai.
 In addition, provisions which prevent the increase of the internal heating of the inverters shall be taken for outdoor installation (e.g. protections against direct exposition to the sun).
-For those inverters which do not comply with the above set rule, a placement in cooled room or enclosures with effective ventilation shall be required, inside which the ambient temperature will be kept below the value which determines a power derating equal to 25 % of the inverter rated power at the DC design voltage. - 5.
+For those inverters which do not comply with the above set rule, a placement in cooled room or enclosures with effective ventilation shall be required, inside which the ambient temperature will be kept below the value which determines a power derating equal to 25% of the inverter rated power at the DC design voltage. - 5.
 For Safety Issues also refer to 2.6.